What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 Then, for each fear, write a short plan for what you would do if it happened.

-Fear: I’ll forget what to say.
+Fear: I will forget what to say.

-Plan: Pause, take a breath, check my notes, then continue.
+Plan: pause, take a breath, check my notes, then continue.

 2. Reframe Reflection Into Feedback